LAK132/winmake/README.md

 # winmake

-Build scripts with no external software dependecies
+Build scripts with no external software dependencies

 `make.bat` compares the built object last-modified-date times with their repective source files to see if they need to be rebuilt (similar to GNU-make), this should result in a compile time speed up for large projects